lynntf/GRETO/README.md

 plt.show()
 ```

 Since this is simulated data, the position and energy resolution are much higher than what would be found in experimental data.
-To compensate, we artificially add noise to the data by packing together close interactions into a single interaction (typical packing distance is 6 mm) and adding noise to the position in line with an error model ([Siciliano et al. 2021](https://doi.org/10.1140/epja/s10050-021-00385-z) or [Söderström et al. 2011](https://doi.org/10.1016/j.nima.2011.02.089)).
+To compensate, we artificially add noise to the data by packing together close interactions into a single interaction (typical packing distance is 6 mm) and adding noise to the position and energy in line with an error model ([Siciliano et al. 2021](https://doi.org/10.1140/epja/s10050-021-00385-z) or [Söderström et al. 2011](https://doi.org/10.1016/j.nima.2011.02.089)).
+Error in position is typically much larger than the error in energy.
+This overall process is called *packing-and-smearing*.

 ```python
 ps_events, ps_clusters = gr.cluster_tools.pack_and_smear_list(m30_events, m30_clusters)
 ```

 Let's try tracking these events to get some predicted clusters.
-First we compute clusters using the cone clustering
+First we compute clusters using a cone clustering (interactions are grouped by their angular distance from one another with respect to the detector origin):

 ```python
 predicted_clusters - []